PhilPlantMan/Python-pairwise-comparison-letter-generator/README.md

 ___

-**Step 2:** Convert pairwise comparisons to a letter representation of significance The function `multi_comparisons_letter_df_generator()` takes the dataframe of pairwise comparisons (`pairwise_comps_df`) and returns a dataframe with an index all individual groups and a string of their respective significance letters.
+**Step 2:** Convert pairwise comparisons to a letter representation of significance The function `multi_comparisons_letter_df_generator()` takes the dataframe of pairwise comparisons (`pairwise_comps_df`) and returns a dataframe with an index of all individual groups and a string of their respective significance letters.
 The order that letters appear in the output can be controlled by providing a numerical `pd.series` or n x 1 shaped `pd.dataframe` with the same index as the output of `multi_comparisons_letter_df_generator()`.
 For example, for use with boxplots, it is logical for the group with the largest median to take the letter ‘a’.
-To achieve this, a dateframe with the media values for each group is passed to the `letter_ordering_series` of `multi_comparisons_letter_df_generator()`.
+To achieve this, a dateframe with median values for each group is passed to the `letter_ordering_series`argument of `multi_comparisons_letter_df_generator()`.

 Continuation of the code example above:
 ```python